 Makeup of Suspended Early Pension Payments.
 Suspended payments of a reduced Early Pension will be made up in the actuarial value of your post-suspension payments to the extent that the suspension of pre-Normal Retirement Age payments reduced your Accrued Benefit.
 Suspended payments of an unreduced Early Pension will similarly be made up, but a pre-Normal Retirement Age suspension of an unreduced Early Pension will not ordinarily cause a reduction in the Participant's Accrued Benefit, and thus will not ordinarily be made up upon resumption of payments.
 Two examples help illustrate these makeup rules:

 Example 1.
 Ed retires at age 60 with a monthly Accrued Benefit of $4,000.
 He qualifies for an unreduced Early Pension, and begins to receive his $4,000 monthly payments.
 One year later, at age 61, Ed returns to work in the Electrical Industry for 12 months.
 His monthly payments are suspended for those 12 months.
 Ed then ceases work entirely and permanently at age 62.
 The Plan then resumes making his $4,000 monthly payments (plus a small additional amount for his additional service earned during the 12 months).
-Ed receive no additional makeup benefits for having lost 12 months of pension payments under his unreduced Early Pension.
+Ed will receive no additional makeup benefits for having lost 12 months of pension payments under his unreduced Early Pension.